Summarize this with

 - Time savings: around 18.7 hours / month, so more than two full workdays

-At a developer hourly rate of 65 € that's 1,215 € / month of saved product time.
-The tooling for that costs a fraction of that.
-And that is the calculation part, not included is the rating lift from the better response rate (per Hassan et al., ACM 2018: 6× higher chance of upgrade), which in turn increases downloads.
-The Zauberfein measurement in the social area (+48% ROAS, case study) shows the order of magnitude in which a well-maintained comment/review stream translates directly into revenue.
+At a developer hourly rate of 65 €, that's 1,215 € / month in saved product time.
+The tooling for it costs a fraction of that.
+And that's just the arithmetic part, not counting the rating lift from the better response rate (per Hassan et al., ACM 2018: a 6× higher upgrade probability), which in turn boosts downloads.
+The Zauberfein measurement in the social space (+48% ROAS, case study) shows the order of magnitude in which a well-maintained comment/review track translates directly into revenue.

 Frequently asked questions about app review automation